PontusGillenang/RestAPIFriendFinder/Documentation/RoutinesAndRules/Routine.md

 * ## Paths of communication

   * Discord (Private channel for this project)
+  * Teams (in case discord not working)

 * ## Routines for pull requests

-  * Before you push anything to master, you need to make a pull request: And it needs to get approved by your teammates
+  * Before you push anything to master, you need to make a pull request: And it needs to get approved by your at least 2 of the teammates and the second person to approve can merge.
   * If you are uncertain of something, you can to a pull request, to get some feedback

 * ## Tests - Unit test